How Reliable are Bootstrap-based Heteroskedasticity Robust Tests?: Framework

 With $\mathfrak{M}_{0}^{lin}$ we shall denote the linear space parallel to $ \mathfrak{M}_{0}$, i.e., $\mathfrak{M}_{0}^{lin}=\mathfrak{M}_{0}-\mu _{0}=\left\{ X\beta :R\beta =0\right\} $ where $\mu _{0}\in \mathfrak{M}_{0}$ .
 Of course, $\mathfrak{M}_{0}^{lin}$ does not depend on the choice of $\mu _{0}\in \mathfrak{M}_{0}$.

 As already mentioned, the assumption of Gaussianity is made for the sake of exposition only and does not really restrict the scope of the results in the paper as is discussed in Section \ref{gen}.
-The assumption of nonstochastic regressors entails little loss of generality either: For example, if $X$ is random and $\mathbf{U}$ is conditionally on $X$ distributed as $N(0,\sigma ^{2}\Sigma )$, the results of the paper apply after one conditions on $X$ (and a similar statement applies to the generalizations to non-Gaussianity discussed in Section \ref{gen}).
+The assumption of nonstochastic regressors entails little loss of generality either: For example, if $X$ is random and $\mathbf{U}$ is conditionally on $X$ distributed as $N(0,\sigma ^{2}\Sigma )$, with $\sigma ^{2}=\sigma ^{2}(X)$ and $\Sigma =\Sigma (X)\in \mathfrak{C}_{Het}$, the results of the paper can be applied after one conditions on $X$ (and a similar statement applies to the generalizations to non-Gaussianity discussed in Section \ref{gen}).
+See Section \ref{gen} for more discussion.
 For arguments supporting conditional inference see, e.g., \cite{RO1979}.
 Note that such a "strict exogeneity" assumption is quite natural in the situation considered here.

 We next collect some further terminology and notation used throughout the paper.
 A (nonrandomized) \textit{test} is the indicator function of a Borel-set $W$ in $\mathbb{R}^{n}$, with $W$ called the corresponding \textit{ rejection region}.
 The \textit{size} of such a test (rejection region) is -- as usual -- defined as the supremum over all rejection probabilities under the null hypothesis $H_{0}$ given in (\ref{testing problem}), i.e.,